node-red/node-red.github.io/docs/getting-started/docker-custom.md

       $ docker run -d -p 1880:1880 -v node_red_data:/data --name myNRtest testing:node-red-build

-This container can be extended to add the required prerequistes for your projects.
+This container can be extended to add the required prerequisites for your projects.
 For example to add the required libraries for the [node-red-contrib-machine-learning](https://flows.nodered.org/node/node-red-contrib-machine-learning) node the following Dockerfile will extend the previously built container.

       FROM testing:node-red-build
       USER root